rackspace/runway/docs/source/cfngin/persistent_graph.rst

 Persistent Graph
 ################

-Each time Runway's CFNgin is run, it creates a dependency :ref:`graph <term-graph>` of :class:`stacks <cfngin.stack>`.
+Each time Runway's CFNgin is run, it creates a dependency :term:`graph` of :class:`stacks <cfngin.stack>`.
 This is used to determine the order in which to execute them.
-This :ref:`graph <term-graph>` can be persisted between runs to track the removal of :class:`stacks <cfngin.stack>` from the config file.
+This :term:`graph` can be persisted between runs to track the removal of :class:`stacks <cfngin.stack>` from the config file.

-When a |stack| is present in the persistent graph but not in the :ref:`graph <term-graph>` constructed from the config file, CFNgin will delete the Stack from CloudFormation.
+When a |Stack| is present in the persistent graph but not in the :term:`graph` constructed from the config file, CFNgin will delete the Stack from CloudFormation.
 This takes effect when running either the :ref:`deploy command <command-deploy>` or :ref:`destroy command <command-destroy>`.

 To enable persistent graph, define the :attr:`~cfngin.config.persistent_graph_key` field as a unique value that will be used to construct the path to the persistent graph object in S3.